Read and Filter Data

 Use Case:

-Imagine you have 3 tables, client, order and product, and you want to get some clients with all orders and the products of the orders
+Imagine you have 3 tables: client, order and product.
+You want to get clients with all their orders and each order's products.

 order: {